Skip to main content

 curl ifconfig.me

-This should show your server's IP, not your local IP.
+This should return your VPS's IP, not your local mobile IP.

 nslookup doubleclick.net